Which place is cheaper, Brussels or Bucharest?

 Both Brussels and Bucharest during the autumn are popular places to visit.
 The city's sights and attractions and the shopping scene are the main draw to Bucharest this time of year.
 Also, many travelers come to Brussels for the city's sights and attractions and the shopping scene.

 Bucharest is around the same temperature as Brussels in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Brussels stays around 12°C (54°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Brussels fluctuates around 12°C (54°F).

 In the autumn, Bucharest often gets more sunshine than Brussels.
 Bucharest gets 177 hours of sunny skies this time of year, while Brussels receives 114 hours of full sun.